Whether you’re a whisky connoisseur or novice, this unique experience is a great way to delve deeper into the fascinating history of whisky.

 Please note, due to the historic nature of the site, The Real Mary King’s Close is not wheelchair accessible.
 Due to uneven surfaces and some steep inclines, sturdy footwear is strongly recommended.

-Afterwards, there’s the option to round off the evening with a specially curated three-course Taste of Scotland dinner at Amber Restaurant.
+Afterwards, there’s the option to round-off the evening with a 3-course Taste of Scotland dinner at Amber Restaurant.
 Just a short walk from the Close, Amber is known for its warm welcome and menus rooted in seasonal, locally sourced produce.
-Available exclusively to Dram of History guests, this includes three courses, tea or coffee to finish, and a dram, and is priced at £50.00 per person.
+Available exclusively to Dram of History guests, this includes three courses and tea or coffee to finish, and is priced at £55.00 per person.
 Vegetarian, vegan, and other dietary requirements can be accommodated.
-Please note, this experience is not available on 03 May or 30 May 2025.

 For full details and booking information go to A Dram of History.